padamshrestha/portable_nodejs_git/README.md

 The project contains:
 * complete git
 * nodejs installer to any version and architecture
-* runConfig bat file to setup the path

 ## How to use
 * Download the project